-There’s Ceylon cinnamon, or “true cinnamon,” or cinnamomum zeylanicum.
+Ceylon cinnamon, or “true cinnamon,” or cinnamomum zeylanicum.
 Ceylon cinnamon comes from the crumbly inner bark of the cinnamomum zeylanicum tree, and its flavor is sweet and delicate.
 It is light brown.
 You should be able to snap a stick of real cinnamon in half quite easily.
-If you’ve ever had cinnamon candies, that’s real Ceylon you’re tasting.
+If you’ve ever had old school cinnamon candies, that’s real Ceylon you’re tasting.

-There’s also Saigon cinnamon, or cinnamomum loureiroi.
+Saigon cinnamon, or cinnamomum loureiroi.
 Saigon cinnamon is the most prized member of the Cassia family.
 It has a full, complex flavor with even less sweetness.
 Saigon cinnamon is generally pretty expensive.

 As for the purported health benefits of cinnamon consumption, you’d think that “true cinnamon” is best.
 I mean, it’s the real stuff, right?
-A quick look across the web seems to confirm that suspicion, with most references you’ll find on message boards and herbal medicine sites imploring you to “get real Ceylon cinnamon, not that Cassia crap.”
+A quick look across the web seems to confirm that suspicion, with most references you’ll find on message boards and herbal medicine sites imploring you to “get real Ceylon cinnamon, not that Cassia stuff.”
 But what’s the reality?
 Does “true” necessarily indicate “better”?

 Well, let’s look at the possible benefits of cinnamon consumption, as well as the chemical component that appears to be responsible.
 Most researchers have focused on cinnamaldehyde, the organic compound that gives cinnamon its signature flavor.
 Hold on to your seat.
 We’re about to get a little technical.

 There have been mixed views on cinnamon’s efficacy in diabetic patients.
 One study found little overall average difference between lab results in type 2 diabetic patients given either 1.5g/d Cassia powder or placebo, although the Cassia patients enjoyed slightly larger drops in HbA1c with some experiencing more drastic reductions.
-The study’s authors didn’t find it statistically significant, but the results may suggest that certain individuals may be especially responsive to Cassia/Ceylon.
+The study’s authors didn’t find it statistically significant, but the results may suggest that certain individuals may be especially responsive to Cassia and Ceylon.
 At any rate, it’s worth trying, because people are not statistics, and the average/mean isn’t everything.
 Some people improved markedly, even though statistical analysis showed little difference.
 Any benefits in glucose tolerance and insulin sensitivity, another study noted, are also short-lived, making steady intake necessary for lasting effects.

-A teaspoon of Cassia cinnamon powder contains 5.8 to 12.1 mg of coumarin and, according to the European Food Safety Authority, the tolerable daily intake for humans is 0.1mg/kg body weight, meaning a daily teaspoon might exceed the limit for smaller individuals.
-The German Federal Institute for Risk Assessment has gone on record in cautioning against high daily intakes of coumarin (PDF).
+A teaspoon of Cassia cinnamon powder contains 5.8 to 12.1 mg of coumarin and, according to the European Food Safety Authority, the tolerable daily intake for humans is 0.1mg/kg body weight, meaning a daily teaspoon might exceed the limit for smaller individuals.21 The German Federal Institute for Risk Assessment has gone on record in cautioning against high daily intakes of coumarin.22

 In the end and for all their differences, Ceylon and Cassia are actually pretty similar (similar enough to pass for each other, for one!).
 They both have potent pharmacological benefits, and they’re both delicious in curries, coconut milk, coffee, and – my personal favorite when I eat them – on sweet potatoes or yams.
 If it’s cinnamaldehyde you’re after, the general rule is that the sweeter the cinnamon, the more concentrated the cinnamaldehyde (although ultra-concentrated doses grow more pungent).
 There are valid concerns with the amount of coumarin in Cassia, making daily usage of therapeutic doses questionable.
 Ceylon contains negligible amounts of coumarin, but its blood glucose benefits don’t seem to be as potent as Cassia’s.
 In my opinion, using both while never straying too far over 1 teaspoon of Cassia per day (larger individuals can go higher) is a good, safe bet.